 We all know the power of hearing a favorite song from the past.
 It can bring back a flood of beautiful memories and lift our spirits in an instant.
 The same is true–maybe even more so–for those with dementia or Alzheimer's.
-Music therapy is an exciting innovation in memory care that can help residents connect with the past and their friends and family.
+Music therapy is an exciting innovation in memory care that can help residents connect with their past as well as their friends and family.

 One of the most successful initiatives involves a partnership with Music and Memory℠, a national program specifically developed as a therapy for those with memory loss.
 The Goodman Group was one of the first supporters of the non-profit organization, which provides training and certification for healthcare professionals.

 The idea is fairly simple and easy to put into action.
 Communities managed by The Goodman Group complete a music assessment to get residents’ favorite genres and songs loaded onto iPads.
 Residents and their families are also consulted to make sure they’re getting just the right music.

 There are many benefits of this program, including improved mood, decreased anxiety, and fewer symptoms of depression.
 In some communities, volunteers from local high schools, even middle schools, help create the playlists.
 It’s a joy for both generations!